oracle-livelabs/adb/atp-twitter-api/api-collection/api-collection.md

 This lab assumes you have:
 - An Oracle Always Free/Free Tier, Paid or LiveLabs Cloud Account
-- An IDE of your choosing (VSCode)
+- An IDE of your choosing (All examples in this lab will use VSCode)
 - Installed Python 3.9 (Newest version will not work as of writing)

 ## Task 1: Install cx_Oracle